These LA Haunts Are Full of Tricks and Treats

 The Misfit

-The Misfit has been a Santa Monica staple for more than a decade, having mastered great food and even better drinks.
-All libations are half off until 7 p.m. daily, which means you can get a little shaken, then a little stirredall without breaking the bank.
-Located right off Third Street Promenade, this West LA spot has prime walkability status and is a fun change of pace for people looking to go a little bit Gatsby with a hint of ghoulish.
-Everything on the menu is great, and we love to opt for the bartender’s choice when it comes to picking a beverage.
+The Misfit has been a Santa Monica staple for over a decade, known for great food and even better drinks.
+All libations are half off until 7 p.m., so you can get shaken, stirred, and satisfied without overspending.
+Located just off Third Street Promenade, this West LA hotspot is a walkable, stylish escape with a Gatsby-meets-ghoulish vibe.
+Everything on the menu hits the mark, but for drinks, we suggest letting the bartender surprise you.

 Location: Santa Monica